 #4 Realize That Self Help Books Go Only So Far

-It may be helpful to consider one important aspect of psychotherapy, the therapeutic alliance, a term that refers to the working relationship between you (the client) and your therapist.
-Therapeutic alliance is an important topic because psychotherapy by definition takes place in relationship with another human being.
-It is a relationship-based learning situation and so it is important for you to be aware of how you and your therapist relate to each other.
+It may be helpful to consider one important aspect of coaching, the working alliance, a term that refers to the working relationship between you (the client) and your coach.
+The working alliance is an important topic because coaching, by definition, takes place in relationship with another human being.
+It is a relationship-based learning situation, so it is important for you to be aware of how you and your coach relate to each other.

 When you go to a session do you feel heard and respected?
 Are you able to talk about what you want to talk about?
-A good therapeutic alliance involves a two-way exchange where both you and your therapist are jointly in charge of making sure sessions are on target to address your issue.
+A good working alliance involves a two-way exchange where both you and your coach are jointly in charge of making sure sessions are on target to address your issue.

-Obviously there is something else about the therapeutic relationship that is important for healing and change.
+Obviously there is something about the working relationship that is important for healing and change.
 Otherwise we could just as well go read a self-help book and be done with it.
-When you work with a therapist you benefit from the added plus of the interpersonal space where new ways of being can spontaneously emerge.
+When you work with a coach you benefit from the added plus of the interpersonal space where new ways of being can spontaneously emerge.

-#5 Know Your Mind Is Organized Around Social Connection, Even In Therapy.
+#5 Know Your Mind Is Organized Around Social Connection, Even In Coaching.

-Already a great deal of what we learn and do takes place in an environment where we are in the company of others.
-In psychotherapy we embark on our journey to self discovery while in relationship with our therapist.
-Here are some of the ways that learning happens within the therapeutic context:
+Already a great deal of what we learn and do take place in an environment where we are in the company of others.
+In coaching we embark on our journey to self discovery while in relationship with our coach.
+Here are some of the ways that learning happens within the coaching context:

 Whether you are aware of it or not, you (as a human being) are quite sensitive to your interactions with other people.
-Psychotherapy is no exception.
+Coaching is no exception.
 It is a special type of interaction.
-A good therapist is not supposed to have a personal agenda at all in relating to you, other than to help you resolve your issues.
-She is trained to be as safe, predictable, attuned and empathetic as much as she possibly can.
+A good coach is not supposed to have a personal agenda at all relating to you, other than to help you resolve your issues.
+She is trained to be as reliable, predictable, attuned, and empathetic as much as she possibly can.

-Your experience of these qualities can go a long way in easing the kind of anxiety and stress that interferes with self exploration and change.
-A good therapist “holds space” which means she brings her entire presence to the session.
+Your experience of these qualities can go a long way in easing the kind of uncertainty that interferes with self-exploration and change.
+A good coach “holds space,” which means she brings her entire presence to the session.
 She pays attention to what you say without judgment, accompanying you wherever you need to go.
 Within this interpersonal space you can feel more empowered to try new things, learn and grow.

-#6 On The Other Hand, Expect Your Therapist To Be Imperfect.
+#6 On The Other Hand, Expect Your Coach To Be Imperfect.

-Your therapist does not have to have to act perfectly in order for psychotherapy to be effective.
-In fact there is something called a rupture in the therapeutic alliance and it is not necessarily a bad thing at all.
+Your coach does not have to have to act perfectly in order for coaching to be effective.
+In fact, there is something called a rupture in the working alliance, and it is not necessarily a bad thing at all.
 It really depends on how the situation is handled.
-A rupture in the therapeutic alliance is the tension or breakdown in the working relationship, something that transpires when you (client) do not experience your therapist as emotionally safe, predictable, attuned and empathetic.
-A therapeutic rupture can happen (for example) when your therapist misunderstands you, fails to pick up on an emotion, there is a disagreement or the dynamic feels otherwise “off.”
+A rupture in the working alliance is the tension or breakdown in the working relationship, something that transpires when you (the client) do not experience your coach as reliable, predictable, attuned, and empathetic.
+A rupture can happen (for example) when your coach misunderstands you, fails to pick up on emotion, there is a disagreement, or the dynamic feels otherwise “off.”

-Ideally therapeutic ruptures are seldom but they are normal.
-The key to successfully dealing with a therapeutic rupture is to notice it as soon as possible and make your observation known so that the rupture can be addressed.
-Then you and your therapist together focus on getting your relationship back on track and in sync.
+Ideally, ruptures in working relationships are seldom, but they are quite normal.
+The key to successfully dealing with a rupture is to notice it as soon as possible and make your observation known so that the rupture can be addressed.
+Then you and your coach together focus on getting your relationship back on track and in sync.

 Therapeutic ruptures are relevant because all relationships involve disconnection (rupture) and repair (getting back in sync).
 What you learn in session about this important process can be brought into your relationships in everyday life.
 Working through and skillfully resolving relationship disruptions can lead to greater understanding and trust.
-This is true both for your relationship with your therapist as well as your relationships outside of session.
+This is true both for your relationship with your coach as well as your relationships outside of the session.
 In other words, most relationships are workable.
-Hashing it out with your therapist is a great way to hone your skills at relationship repair while in the safety of a therapy relationship.
+Hashing it out with your coach is a great way to hone your skills at relationship repair while in the safety of the coaching relationship.

-It is also important to notice if there is a similarity between relationship problems you have with your therapist and relationship problems you have experienced in other parts of your life.
-If so, your therapist can be the ideal person to work with to explore and resolve self-defeating thoughts and behaviors that make relationships difficult.
+It is also important to notice if there is a similarity between the relationship problems you have with your coach and relationship problems you experience in other parts of your life.
+If so, your coach can be the ideal person to work with to explore and resolve self-defeating thoughts and behaviors that make relationships difficult.

-#7 Consider The Therapeutic Relationship As A Partnership.
+#7 Consider The Coaching Relationship As A Partnership.

 You are an expert on the issues you are dealing with and you know yourself best.
-Your therapist will need to draw on this expertise.
-At the same time, your therapist specializes in resolving mental health symptoms and can guide you through that process.
+Your coach will need to draw on this expertise.
+At the same time, your coach specializes in goal setting and goal attainment.
+She can guide you through that process.
 Consider her an equal partner in your journey to self discovery.

-When you and your therapist closely collaborate, your combined knowledge can lead to something greater coming out of sessions.
+When you and your coach closely collaborate, your combined knowledge can lead to something greater coming out of sessions.
 A relationship of equal participation and mutual respect maximizes the potential for what is possible.
 Your job is to stay engaged in the process and to assert yourself.
-Your therapist can help you have insight by mirroring what you experience and help you stay focused.
+Your coach can help you have insight by mirroring what you experience and help you stay focused.
 She can offer a different perspective of you and your life.
-She is trained how to ask questions and make statements to further you along in your inquiry.
+She is trained in how to ask questions and make statements to further you along your inquiry.

 #8 Stay Honest.

-Psychotherapy is a perfect opportunity to learn how to gently turn towards what is difficult and messy.
+Coaching is a perfect opportunity to learn how to gently turn towards what is difficult and messy.
 There is a strong human tendency to do the opposite and stay away from whatever feels unpleasant.
-Yet avoidance plays a factor in just about every mental health issue I know of.
-It can be difficult to be honest when there is a strong urge to avoid discomfort or pain, yet honesty is critical for therapeutic success.
+It can be difficult to be honest when there is a strong urge to avoid discomfort or pain, yet honesty is critical for coaching success.